Felixstowe: Langer Park

 The most southern park in Felixstowe is Langer Park, which lies between the railway line running north from the Port of Felixstowe and the houses running along the western side of Langer Road.
 Its north and south parameters are given by the Lidl superstore and Beach Station Road accordingly, giving the park a long rectangular-like shape.
 The park holds host to a narrow stream of which is the last remnant of the late Walton Creek, which had originally run from the Ordinance Hotel (demolished as of late 2014 to make way for a Premier Inn) to the Felixstowe Dock Basin.
 The park itself is mainly covered by open green space in which to partake field sports, and is also accompanied by a what once was a small play area.
 The current play equipment of 2015 is only present by the 'Parks for People' scheme by the Big Lottery Fund and Heritage Lottery Fund, and is much more modernized than the pre-existing swings.

 Coronation Recreation (Sports) Ground

-This park is situated alongside Coronation Drive and Mill Lane, with a sectioned-off children's play area and open green space for specifically sports use.
-Access is via a side alley at the Eastern side of Coronation Drive, through the Rugby Union entrance on Mill Lane, and by a small footpath coming off King Fleet Road.
+This park is situated alongside Coronation Drive and Mill Lane, with a sectioned-off children's play area and open green space for specific sports use.
+Access is via a side alley at the Eastern side of Coronation Drive, through the Rugby Union entrance on Mill Lane, and a small footpath via Kings Fleet Road.
 The sports ground was opened on 1 May 1956 under H.R.H.
 The Duke of Edinburgh.

 The grounds are home to the Felixstowe Rugby Union Football Club which as of March 2015 had a Pitchero Club Ranking of 1205th.
 It also provides facilities for junior football and cricket, which is home to the Felixstowe Corinthians Cricket Club.
-These facilities are accompanied by a small car park housing 20 spaces and changing rooms.
+These facilities are accompanied by a car park and changing rooms.